-In partnership with the College of Arts & Sciences, Carolina Performing Arts, University Libraries, and the Center for the Study of the American South, Southern Futures empowers emerging leaders, harnesses the transformative power of the arts, and connects our campus with southern communities.
+In partnership with The College of Arts & Sciences, University Libraries, Carolina Performing Arts, and The Center for the Study of the American South, Southern Futures empowers emerging leaders, harnesses the transformative power of the arts, and connects our campus with southern communities.
 We support students, scholars, and artists working to reimagine the American South through vibrant scholarship, creative endeavors, and thoughtful conversations across disciplines.

 Cultivate a rising generation of leaders

 A prosperous future for the American South depends on future generations who want to study, live, and lead in communities across the region.
 We inspire, educate, and support the next generation of leaders who will contribute to the region’s prosperity.
 We support undergraduates, graduate students, faculty, decision-makers and thought leaders through scholarships, courses, fellowships, community partnerships, and summits that foster life-changing education, critical thinking, and listening across difference.